 9. Step stool

-Helpful for little ones at the sink, drinking fountain, pencil sharpener.
+Helpful for little ones at the sink, drinking fountain, or pencil sharpener.

 10. Wooden hangers